20 January 2015—New York Review of Books Syllabus

 |[c] Markers RF|

 If assignments are over a week late, there will be a one-time ten-point penalty (an “88” will become a “78” and an “8” on a short assignment will become a “7”).
-These assignments will be accepted (with the ten-point penalty) until Sunday, May 3.
+These assignments will be accepted (with the ten-point penalty) for three weeks after the due date.
 There will be no credit after that date.

 Assignments turned in after the deadline will be graded when time permits.
 On-time assignments will always be given priority.